BrianLipscombe/cryptocurrency-quiz-game/README.md

 # Cryptocurrency Quiz Game Website

 This is Brian Lipscombe's second Milestone Project at [Code Institute](https://codeinstitute.net).
 It was built using HTML5, CSS3, and JavaScript in Gitpod.
 It is designed with Code Institute's Assessment Handbook Project Idea 2 in mind, although it is not a memory game.
-It is intended to be a simple, fun, interavtive quiz game that is easy to navigate on different size screens, with a total of seven timed questions with four multiple-choice answers, of which only 1 is correct, revolving around the world of cryptocurrencies.
+It is intended to be a simple, fun, interactive quiz game about cryptocurrencies that is easy to navigate on different size screens, with a total of seven timed questions with four multiple-choice answers, of which only 1 is correct for each question.

 The website can be found [here.](https://brianlipscombe.github.io/cryptocurrency-quiz-game/)